-Three of for degree of margin calculated is very useful metrics to discover what is either key driver of profit or key waster of profit.
+There are a lot of profit margin calculations, but basically, three types (degrees) of margin is very useful metrics to discover what is either key driver of profit or key waster of profit.

 Gross margin rate

-Gross margin rate is the most direct indicator of profitability of accounting firm.
+The gross margin rate is the most direct indicator of the profitability of an accounting firm.
 It should be calculated as the difference of net revenues and expenditures related to employee benefits divided by total revenues.
-In the case revenues grow at the same rate as salaries; gross margin rate would be stable.
-However, if revenue grows slower than salaries, gross margin rate will be lower.
-Still, in this case, total gross margin could be higher in absolute amount.
+In the case revenues grow at the same rate as salaries; the gross margin rate would be stable.
+However, if revenue grows slower than salaries, the gross margin rate will be lower.
+Still, in this case, the total gross margin could be higher in absolute amount.
 It is always up to the accounting firm partners what does they prefer, higher gross margin in absolute amount or higher profitability.

-Second degree rate is the committal rate.
-In addition to employee benefit costs, commercial margin include commercial costs as well.
+The second-degree rate is the committal rate.
+In addition to employee benefit costs, commercial margins include commercial costs as well.
 So the volume of the commercial costs directly impacts on commercial margin rate.